The Great Blasket Islands – Dingle Peninsula, Ireland

 Over 1,100 acres of unspoiled largely mountainous terrain, the Great Blasket Island is approximately 4 miles long by 1/2 mile wide.
 Home to an abundance of wildlife and fauna, the Great Blasket Island is thriving with Irish history and life.

-Occupied from pre-history, the island overlooks the location where a number of the Spanish Armada ships were wrecked.
+Occupied from pre-history, the island overlooks the location where a number of Spanish Armada ships were wrecked.
 The small farming and fishing community exceeded a population of 150 in the early 20th century, but had dwindled to a small number when the island was vacated in 1953.
 The old village above the Trá Bán (White Strand) is situated on the north-eastern side of the island, facing the mainland and Slea Head.

 Boat Tours of the Blasket Islands from the Dingle Marina